“Our son was loved ” - AKA family

 “It is with extreme sadness that we acknowledge the passing of our beloved son, and confirm his untimely and tragic passing on the evening of February 10, 2023”, reads the statement issued by AKA’s parents.

 The family is yet to receive a comprehensive debriefing from the Durban Police.
 The Fela in Versace artist was shot at 22:15.
 He was gunned down together with his bodyguard.
-They both died on the scene.
+They both died at the scene.

 “To us, Kiernan Jarryd Forbes, was a son, brother, grandson, nephew, cousin and friend, most importantly father to his beloved daughter Kairo.
 To many he was AKA, SUPAMEGA, BHOVA and the many other names of affection his legion of fans called him by.
 Our son was loved and he gave love in return” said Tony and Lynn Forbes in the statement.